 2. Which fruits should I avoid during breastfeeding?

-Many women avoid certain fruits during breastfeeding because they believe these may cause adverse effects on their babies.
+Many women want to know about fruits to avoid while breastfeeding because they believe these may have adverse effects on their babies.
 However, it is important to understand that most beliefs do not have a scientific basis (2).
 Studies show no need to avoid any fruit during breastfeeding unless it adversely affects your baby (1).

 3. Which fruit is good for breast milk?